 These services are available to provide basic needs and support services to families in crisis who are unable to provide for themselves.
-This may include, but is not limited to food, clothing, emergency shelter, rent and utility assistance, basic essentials, landlord-tenant mediation, and crisis intervention.
+This may include, but is not limited to food, emergency shelter, rent and utility assistance, basic essentials, landlord-tenant mediation, and crisis intervention.

 Johnson County Food Pantry